RetroPie/RetroPie-Docs/docs/FinalBurn-Alpha.md

 ![neogeodiagram](https://cloud.githubusercontent.com/assets/10035308/8245309/a575cc8c-15e9-11e5-8735-0a4ab2a4e137.png)

-One important thing to note is that with fba-libretro the hotkey button (i.e. select) interferes with you insert coin button (which also happens to be select) so as a result you can't insert a coin to start your game with the default controls.
+One important thing to note is that with lr-fba the hotkey button (i.e. select) interferes with you insert coin button (which also happens to be select) so as a result you can't insert a coin to start your game with the default controls.
 An easy fix is to to swap the hotkey and exit button around in the aforementioned retroarch.cfg.

 ### PiFBA Controls
 PiFBA controls are located in